MrHoffnung/equirra/README.md

-# equirra
+# Equirra
-Lightning fast web game engine built with SvelteKit, Zig and Three.js.
+A lightning fast scratch-like programming language built with Nuxt.js and Zig. _A dream that is yet to be realized, but when remains questionable._